A 2nd $1,200 stimulus payment needs to happen soon, economists say

 Lawmakers are expected to be back in session for three weeks after their Thanksgiving break, and with post-election tension still raw between the Democratic-run House and the GOP-held White House and Senate, a bill hasn't gone past the negotiation table.

-The Democrats have proposed a $2.4 trillion "HEROES Act," which has been described as a non-starter by Republicans.
+The Democrats have proposed a "HEROES Act," which has been described as a non-starter by Republicans.

 SEE ALSO: How to make the most of extra stimulus check cash